 Harvest Strategy: Yes.
-In 2019, a new Management Procedure (MP) - the Cape Town Procedure (CTP) - was adopted to guide the setting of TACs for 2021-2023.
+In 2019, a new Management Procedure (MP) - the Cape Town Procedure (CTP) - was adopted to guide the setting of TACs until the new interim TRP is reached.
 The MP developed by the ESC specifies the data inputs, assessment framework, the HCR and actions to be taken based on any exceptional circumstances.

 Target reference point: 20% of the unfished biomass (20%TRO0) was used previously as an interim rebuilding target to be achieved with 70% probability by 2035.
 A new interim TRP of 30%TRO to be achieved with 50% probability by 2035 is included as an objective in the new Management Procedure.
-The stock is currently estimated to be at the 20%TRO0 level.
+The stock is currently estimated to be above the 20%TRO0 level.